Gated Memory Policy: In-Context Memorization and Adaptation: Method

 \subsection{Gated Memory Policy}

-We aim to develop a simple and effective method that enables long-horizon conditioning without overfitting or incurring high computational cost.
 We use an MLP to encode a set of $n$ historical action trajectories $\{A_{t-nh:t-(n-1)h}, \cdots, A_{t-h:t}\}$, where each chunk consists of a sequence of $h$ actions.
 Since encoding images requires significantly more computation and high-frequency frames are often redundant, we sample only one image observation per trajectory, yielding $I_{t-nh:h:t} = \{I_{t-nh}, I_{t-(n-1)h}, \cdots, I_{t-h}\}$.
 We use the pretrained ViT encoder \cite{dosovitskiy2021vit,tschannen2025siglip2} to extract visual features from each image, followed by multi-head attention pooling (MAP) to aggregate all image patches into a single token, substantially reducing the number of visual tokens.

 \textbf{Cross-Attention with Cached Tokens for History Conditioning.} Directly concatenating all historical action and visual tokens into a single long sequence and processing them with a Transformer is computationally expensive.
-We therefore introduce a cross-attention module specifically for history conditioning, as shown in Fig.~\ref{fig:network} (b).

-Inspired by the KV cache in causal Transformers \cite{vaswani2017attention,ott2019fairseq}, we cache a sliding window of $n$ history trajectories, where each trajectory consists of one aggregated image feature and $h$ action tokens. \shortname~can therefore retrieve history tokens without additional computation.
+Inspired by the KV cache in causal Transformers \cite{vaswani2017attention,ott2019fairseq}, we cache a sliding window of $n$ history trajectories, where each trajectory consists of one aggregated image feature and $h$ action tokens, as shown in Fig.~\ref{fig:network} (b). \shortname~can therefore retrieve history tokens without additional computation.

 \textbf{Diffusion Noise Augmentation to Reduce Overfitting.} Directly using clean history for training often leads to overfitting and poor generalization at test time \cite{chen2025diffusion}, due to the expansion of the input space.
 To mitigate this, we propose to use augmented history actions, obtained by injecting diffusion-scheduled noise into past actions, as a history condition.
+As shown in Fig.~\ref{fig:network}~(b), at diffusion step $k$, the model predicts future actions $A_{t:t+h}^{k}$ at noise level $k$, conditioned on history actions $A_{t-nh:t}^{k-1}$ at noise level $k-1$, one step cleaner than the future actions.
 This augmentation exposes the model to a significantly larger and more diverse input space than clean actions alone, improving robustness and generalization.